kydogg/kydogg/README.md

 - 👋 Hi, I’m @kydogg
 - 👀 I’m interested in web development, react, game develpment and filmmaking
-- 🌱 I’m currently learning reactJS and game development
+- 🌱 I’m currently learning reactJS and iOS development
 - 📫 How to reach me ... send me an email @itskydogg

 <!---